legacysurvey/legacysurvey/pages/dr10/psf.rst

 Additional Information
 ======================
-Further extensive tests and plots characterizing the `DECaLS`_ DR9 PSF model is available for DESI collaborators `on the wiki`_.
+Further extensive tests and plots characterizing the `DECaLS`_ PSF model *for DR9*  is available for DESI collaborators `on the wiki`_.

 .. _`on the wiki`: https://desi.lbl.gov/trac/wiki/DecamLegacy/DR9/PSFExAndOuterWings